 Its water is crystal clear and makes you appreciate its beauty even more.
 It houses the Albeni Falls Dam, which increases its size in some areas.
 In addition to its natural beauty, it is a landmark in US history.
 Its shores are home to the Navy’s submarine research center at Bayview.
 You can go boating in its clear water near Bayview and Sandpoint.

-Yellowstone National Park is a world-renowned tourist attraction and spans three states in the US.
+Yellowstone National Park is one of the most worth visiting destinations in America.
 It also falls in Idaho in addition to Wyoming and Montana.
 It is one of the top parks in America.
 It is an excellent place for outdoor recreational activities.

 It is home to numerous natural landmarks that you must see once in your lifetime.
 Some popular ones include Yellowstone Lake, Yellowstone Caldera, Old Faithful geyser, and more.